-LLC, as administrative agent, ING Capital LLC, JPMorgan Chase Bank, N.A., BofA Securities, Inc. and MUFG Union Bank, N.A. as joint lead arrangers and joint bookrunners, and JPMorgan Chase Bank, N.A. and Bank of America, N.A., as syndication agents.
+On November 30, 2017, the Company entered into a senior secured revolving credit facility (as amended and restated, the "Syndicated Facility") pursuant to a Senior Secured Revolving Credit Agreement with the lenders party thereto, ING Capital LLC, as administrative agent, ING Capital LLC, JPMorgan Chase Bank, N.A., BofA Securities, Inc. and MUFG Union Bank, N.A., as joint lead arrangers and joint bookrunners, and JPMorgan Chase Bank, N.A. and Bank of America, N.A., as syndication agents.
 The Syndicated Facility provides that the Company may use the proceeds of the loans and issuances of letters of credit under the Syndicated Facility for general corporate purposes, including acquiring and funding leveraged loans, mezzanine loans, high-yield securities, convertible securities, preferred stock, common stock and other investments.
 The Syndicated Facility further allows the Company to request letters of credit from ING Capital LLC, as the issuing bank.

-On October 28, 2020, the Company entered into an incremental commitment and assumption agreement in connection with the Company's exercise of \$75 million of the accordion feature under the Syndicated Facility.
-On December 28, 2020, the Company entered into an incremental commitment agreement pursuant to which a lender under the Syndicated Facility increased its commitment amount under the Syndicated Facility by \$25 million.
-On May 4, 2021, the Company amended the Syndicated Credit Facility to, among other things, increase the size of the facility by \$150 million (and increase the "accordion" feature to permit the Company, under certain circumstances, to increase the size of the facility to up to the greater of \$1.25 billion and the Company's net worth, as defined in the facility).
-As a result of such agreements, as of September 30, 2021, the size of the Syndicated Facility was \$950 million.
+On December 10, 2021, the Company entered into an incremental commitment and assumption agreement pursuant to which a new lender provided additional commitments of \$50 million under the Syndicated Facility.
+As of September 30, 2022, the size of the Syndicated Facility was \$1.0 billion.
+In addition, pursuant to an "accordion" feature, the Company may increase the size of the facility to up to the greater of \$1.25 billion and the Company's net worth, as defined in the facility, under certain circumstances.

-As of September 30, 2021, (i) the period during which the Company may make drawings will expire on May 4, 2025 and the maturity date is May 4, 2026 and (ii) the interest rate margin for (a) LIBOR loans (which may be 1-, 2-, 3- or 6-month, at the Company's option) was 2.00% and (b) alternate base rate loans was 1.00%.
+As of September 30, 2022, (i) the period during which the Company may make drawings will expire on May 4, 2025 and the maturity date is May 4, 2026 and (ii) the interest rate margin for (a) LIBOR loans (which may be 1-, 2-, 3- or 6-month, at the Company's option) was 2.00% and (b) alternate base rate loans was 1.00%.

 The Syndicated Facility is secured by substantially all of the Company's assets (excluding, among other things, investments held in and by certain subsidiaries of the Company (including OCSL Senior Funding II LLC) or investments in certain portfolio companies of the Company) and guaranteed by certain subsidiaries of the Company.
-As of September 30, 2021, except for assets that were held by OCSL Senior Funding II LLC and certain immaterial subsidiaries, substantially all of the Company's assets are pledged as collateral under the Syndicated Facility.
+As of September 30, 2022, except for assets that were held by OCSL Senior Funding II LLC and certain immaterial subsidiaries, substantially all of the Company's assets are pledged as collateral under the Syndicated Facility.